 In 2005, the Vermont General Assembly established the SPEED Program to encourage the development of renewable energy resources in Vermont as well as the purchase of renewable power by the state’s electric distribution utilities.

 On May 18, 2012, the Vermont Energy Act of 2012 (ACT 170) was signed into law.
 Act 170 expands the Standard Offer Program up to 127.5 MW over the next ten years.
-The new law also mandates use of a market-based-mechanism to determine pricing for Standard Offer Projects.
+The new law also mandates use of a market-based-mechanism to determine pricing for Standard Offer Plants.